mikemayer67/DLXFramework/README.md

 As an additinal performance enhancement, we take advantage of the tracking of number of rows available to each column.
 Specifically, at each level of the algorithm we choose a column (step 2) with the least number of associated rows:

+Before starting the algorithm

+    construct the mesh based on the input matrix A create the root node and add a header node for each column in A for each row i in A add a grid node to column j where A(i,j) = 1 initialize partial solution Q as the empty set

 At each level (k) of the algorithm, perform the following:

     set c = root.right